vsieplus/typechart-studio/README.txt

 This is Typechart Studio, a tool that can create charts for the game Typing Tempo.
-Here is a quick overview of how to use it:

 --------